isar/isar/docs/docs/indexes.md

 The generated composite index contains all persons sorted by their age and then by their name.

-Obviously composite indexes are great if you want to create efficient queries that are sorted by multiple properties.

-But composite indexes also allow advanced where clauses with multiple properties:
+Composite indexes are great if you want to create efficient queries that are sorted by multiple properties.
+They also enable advanced where clauses with multiple properties:

 ```dart
 final result = await isar.where()